Jinder (musician): Solo work and Candlefire

 Jinder was born in Banbury, Oxfordshire, England, in 1981.
 From the late 1990s, he worked sporadically as a solo artist, before forming the alternative rock troupe Candlefire with Daniel Minshull, Rick Porter, and Mark McComish.
 The band are best remembered for their UK chart single "Sorrow Spreads Its Wings", released by One Little Indian Records in 2002.
 The single entered the UK Indie Chart at No. 17 and the mainstream chart at No. 97, dropping out of the top 100 the week after.
 Following the band's departure from the label in 2003, Jinder left Candlefire to pursue other musical directions.
 During his time with Candlefire, Jinder also continued his sporadic solo work, appearing live on a short solo tour and releasing the recording The Dusty Roads EP.

 Olas & Jinder

-In the summer of 2003, Jinder joined forces with fellow singer-songwriter Nick Cull, aka Olas, touring extensively together and releasing the album The Best of Days Ahead as Olas & Jinder, on the independent record label FrontSide Records in April 2004.
+In 2003, Jinder joined forces with fellow singer-songwriter Nick Cull, aka Olas, touring extensively together and releasing the album The Best of Days Ahead as Olas & Jinder, on the independent record label FrontSide Records in April 2004.

 Return to solo work and the release of Willow Park

 In 2004, Jinder amicably parted company with Cull and entered the studio to begin recording his debut solo album, Willow Park.
 During this time, he also toured in support of Martin Grech, recording and releasing Road: Live EP, a five-track album culled from various tapings of shows made during the tour.
-After nine months of recording, Willow Park was released on Folkwit Records in June 2005.
+After nine months of recording, Willow Park was released in June 2005.

 I'm Alive

 In 2006, Jinder kept up his live schedule and also recorded his sophomore solo album, I'm Alive, produced by former Candlefire collaborator Stephen Darrell Smith.
-Released in May 2006, the album showcased Jinder's understanding of Americana and displayed a more bluegrass and country/folk-influenced direction.
-The album turned out to be the last that Jinder would record for Folkwit Records, after which the artist began establishing his own label, Din of Ecstasy.

 Twenty Four Hours

-In early 2007, whilst still in the process of setting up his record label, Jinder reacted to his new freedom to record and release whatever and however he wished.
-His own challenge was to write, record, package, press, and release an entire new album within a day.
-The result was his third solo effort, appropriately titled Twenty Four Hours.
+In 2007, Jinder his third solo record, Twenty Four Hours.

 The Three EPs

-2007 saw the limited-edition release of The Three EPs, a compilation of Jinder's first three EP releases—The Dusty Roads EP from 2001, Road: Live EP from 2004, and the street-team-only The Years of Winter EP from 2005.
-Also included as a bonus track was Jinder's cover of "Always on My Mind", originally taken from a various-artists compilation, Eccentric Elvis, released in support of children's hospice charity Julia's House in 2005.
+2007 saw the limited-edition release of The Three EPs, a compilation of Jinder's first three EPs—The Dusty Roads EP (2001), Road: Live EP (2004), and The Years of Winter EP (2005), with the addition of a cover of "Always on My Mind".